Lead Databases Β· Workflow

 Prerequisites

 Active intent platform (6sense, Demandbase, or Terminus) with account-level signal export enabled.
 CRM with account ownership fields populated.
-Access to a contact enrichment tool (Clay or Apollo) and at least one outbound sequencer (Smartlead, Instantly, or Apollo Sequences).
-ICP firmographic criteria defined and documented before starting step 1.
+Access to a contact enrichment tool (Clay or Apollo) and at least one sequencer (Smartlead, Instantly, or Apollo Sequences).
+ICP firmographic criteria documented before starting step 1.

 Workflow Overview